Jarartur/HistopathologyAugmentationResearch/README.md

 - `cut-patches-inference`:
 generates patches from a single WSI for inference of the classification model available in the [releases page](https://github.com/Jarartur/HistopathologyAugmentationResearch/releases/tag/classification).

+- `generate_mask_from_xml`:
+generates masks from xml annotations, saving them as Pyramid TIFFs.

 ## Typical workflow

 To follow along download `test_image.tiff` from the releases page and replace the file `data/test_data/images/dataset_name/replace_with_test_image`.